vanhoefm/fragattacks/research/DEVICES.md

 	**Put in monitor mode using iw.
 Use airmong-ng as a backup method.**

-3. Test advanced injection using `test-injection.py`
+3. Test advanced injection using `test-injection.py wan0 wlan1`

+   Note: it can be that `wlan0` is injecting frames properly, but that `wlan1` is not receiving them properly.
+So when injection tests on `wlan0` failed, try confirming it using a different `wlan1` device to monitor injection.

 4. Test injection using `./fragattack.py wlan0 ping --ap --inject-test wlan1`